pydicom/pynetdicom/docs/examples/qr_get.rst

 The DICOM :dcm:`Query/Retrieve Service <part04/chapter_C.html>`
 provides a mechanism for a service user to query and retrieve the SOP Instances managed by a QR SCP.
-The QR (Get) SOP classes allow an SCU to receive SOP Instances that match the requested query.
+The QR (Get) SOP classes allow an SCU to receive up to 65535 SOP Instances that match the requested query.
 This is accomplished through the DIMSE C-GET and C-STORE services.
 Both query and retrieval occur over the same association, with the SCP of the Query/Retrieve